p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 ### A. Unity Banana Environment
 --------------------------------------------------

-To train the agents and see their results:
+To train the agents on the Unity Banana environment and see their results:

 - Navigate to Deep_RL_Implementations/
 - On the command line run: